Hungarian Soviet Republic: Policies

 The Hungarian government was left on its own, and a Red Guard was established under the command of Mátyás Rákosi.
 In addition, a group of 200 armed men known as the Lenin Boys formed a mobile detachment under the leadership of József Cserny.
 This detachment was deployed at various locations around the country where counter-revolutionary movements were suspected to operate.
 The Lenin Boys as well as other similar groups and agitators killed and terrorised many people (e.g. armed with hand grenades and using their rifles' butts they disbanded religious ceremonies).
 They executed victims without trial, and this caused a number of conflicts with the local population, some of which turned violent.
 The situation of the Hungarian Communists began to deteriorate in the capital city Budapest after a failed coup by the Social Democrats on 24 June; the newly composed Communist government of Sándor Garbai resorted to large-scale reprisals.
 Revolutionary tribunals ordered executions of people who were suspected of having been involved in the attempted coup.
 This became known as the Red Terror, and greatly reduced domestic support for the government even among the working classes of the highly industrialized suburb districts and metropolitan area of Budapest.

-Voting Rights Extended Beyond Citizenship

-One of the most distinctive features of the Hungarian Soviet Republic's political system in 1919 was the redefinition of electoral rights in its constitution.
-Only candidates from the Communist Party could be chosen in elections.
-Suffrage was no longer determined by citizenship or nationality, but instead by one's position within the productive classes.
-The regime extended voting rights to all individuals of the World over the age of 18 who were engaged in productive labor, regardless of their legal citizenship status.
-This electoral system was unprecedented in world history.
-As a result, foreign workers, stateless refugees, and international communist sympathizers residing in Hungary were permitted to vote, while many Hungarian citizens—particularly members of the bourgeoisie and former aristocracy—were excluded from the electoral process.

-This ideological restructuring of suffrage reflected the Marxist and Leninist view that the legitimacy of political participation stemmed from class identity and allegiance to the proletarian cause, rather than from national belonging.
-The revolutionary government conceptualized the state not as a national institution grounded in the Hungarian people's collective will, but as a vehicle for international socialist transformation via world revolution.
-In this context, political inclusion was predicated on loyalty to the global working-class movement, effectively subordinating national sovereignty and even the vital national interests to the aims of proletarian internationalism.